 Undergraduate students with approved permission to overload may register additional hours over 18 two weeks after the first day of undergraduate registration for a given term (after all students have had an opportunity to register for a full time schedule of classes).

-Individual student registration times are displayed in the registration channel in the academics tab in the MyRU Portal.
+Individual student registration times are displayed in the course registration channel in the academic portion of the MyRU Portal.